Candelaria, Quezon: Candle Festival

-The town fiesta is celebrated on February 5 to honor the patron saint San Pedro Bautista.
+The town fiesta is celebrated on February 5 to honor the patron saint of Candelaria, San Pedro Bautista.
 Since 2017, Rev. Msgr.
-Melecio Verastigue, started a dance to honor San Pedro Bautista.
-It is called INDAK PUGAY.
-A dance to honor the martyrdom of the patron saint, San Pedro Bautista.
+Melecio Verastigue, started a dance to honor San Pedro Bautista, which is now known as Indak Pugay.

-Since 2005, Monsignor Carlos (Charles) Pedro A. Herrera, the parish priest, started his devotion to Nuestra Senora de Candelaria and honored her with a Candle Festival every February 2.
+Since 2005, Msgr.
+Carlos "Charles" Pedro A. Herrera, the parish priest of the San Pedro Bautista Parish, started his devotion to Nuestra Senora de Candelaria and honored her with a Candle Festival every February 2.
 The celebration was concluded with a procession through the streets of the town featuring the street dancing by the youth of the community in honor of the Blessed Virgin.
 A parade of floats representing each of the 25 barangays was, also, featured during the festivities.

 A project in honor of the Blessed Mother Mary that will renovate the patio of the San Pedro Bautista Parish Church had been developed on April 22, 2012.
 The renovated patio will convert the current parking lot into a multi-purpose open amphitheater for use of the people of Candelaria.
 It will provide a venue for children and toddlers playground, jogging/walking path, a rosary garden, a via Dolorosa, and a stage for performances complete with controlled theater lighting.
 The playground will be lit with lighting standards.
 The fundraising for the project will be accomplished through a 1000 Points of Light campaign.